 The answer to the question “what is the best recruitment software for agencies in Australia?” is simple: There isn’t one.

 We work with hundreds of recruitment agencies in Australia and know that each agency is different.
-The CRM, database and software needs of an agency placing candidates on a permanent basis in professional positions will be different to the needs of a temps agency placing workers on short term shifts, to a retained executive search firm placing CEOs – and all very different to a talent acquisition team within large enterprises seeking to recruit graduates via employee referrals and a career site.
+Recruitment software can deliver to the needs of every kind of placement agency.
+However, it is crucial to understand and process client requirements based on the different business types.
+The CRM, database and software needs of an agency placing candidates on a permanent basis in professional positions will be different to the needs of a temps agency placing workers on short term shifts, to a retained executive search firm placing CEOs – and all are very different to a talent acquisition team within large enterprises seeking to recruit graduates via employee referrals and a career site.

 While there may be a long list of recruitment software suppliers to choose from, none can genuinely claim to offer the “best software for recruitment agencies.”

 As a result, rather than give you a simplistic answer designed to get you to purchase our software, I thought I’d lay out some of the key criteria to factor into your decision making, based on what I’ve seen working with our recruitment agency clients.
-I’d like to thank my colleague the various recruiters I spoke who went on record for the article, plus my colleague, Tim Berwick, who looks after our clients in Australia from our offices in the Sydney CBD, Australia for his assistance.
+I’d like to thank the various recruiters I spoke with, who went on record for the article, plus my colleague, Stuart Smith, who looks after our clients in Australia from our offices in Sydney, Australia, for his assistance.